150 South Cottage Hill Ave / The Fourth Resident

 150 South Cottage Hill Ave is the current address of the McCormick House.
 It is also the title of my exhibition, for which I temporary moved into the space to collapse the role of the museum with that of a home, complicating the relation between art, architecture, and the status quo, as well as between art and life.

-Ahead of the exhibition I created the oversized card game Exquisite Corpse, which would be available to visitors.
+Ahead of the exhibition I created the card game Exquisite Corpse, which would be available to visitors.
 The game consists of 260 cards and is organized into five categories: "House" (archival and current photo documentation of the building, its interiors and former residents), "Discourse" (keywords collected from seminal texts addressing modernist architecture), "Contexts" (materials that serve as social commentary), "Ephemerals" (a selection of words that carry a fugitive nature), and "Action Cards" (cards with special rules when used with one of the proposed game structures).

 Parallel to this exhibition, an installation by artist Assaf Evron was on view in the second wing of the McCormick House.
 Both exhibitions were part of the Year of German-American Friendship initiated by the German Federal Foreign Office and the Goethe-Institut, and supported by the Federation of German Industries (BDI).
 Generous support for the exhibitions had also been provided by the Graham Foundation for Advanced Studies in the Fine Arts.